ProGamerGov/neural-style-pt/README.md

 `Missing key(s) in state_dict: "classifier.0.bias", "classifier.0.weight", "classifier.3.bias", "classifier.3.weight".
         Unexpected key(s) in state_dict: "classifier.1.weight", "classifier.1.bias", "classifier.4.weight", "classifier.4.bias".`

 **Solution:** Due to a mix up with layer locations, older models require a fix to be compatible with newer versions of PyTorch.
-The included [`donwload_models.py`](https://github.com/ProGamerGov/neural-style-pt/blob/master/models/download_models.py) script will automatically perform these fixes after downloading the models.
+Donwloading the models with `neural-style -download_models` will automatically perform these fixes after downloading the models.
+You can find other compatible models [here](https://github.com/ProGamerGov/neural-style-pt/wiki/Other-Models).